 Cash and Cash Equivalents.
-Cash and cash equivalents decreased \$8.5 million during the quarter to \$28.6 million at March 31, 2024, largely due to a decrease in clearing balances of \$10.9 million partially offset by an increase in interest-bearing deposits at the Federal Reserve Bank of \$5.5 million.
+Cash and cash equivalents decreased \$8.5 million during the quarter remained nearly flat at \$36.9 million at June 30, 2024, compared to \$28.6 million \$37.1 million at March 31, 2024, largely due to a decrease in clearing balances of \$10.9 million partially offset by an increase in interest-bearing deposits at the Federal Reserve Bank of \$5.5 million December 31, 2024.

 Investment Securities.
-We manage our securities portfolio to provide liquidity and enhance income.
+We manage our securities portfolio to provide liquidity, modify interest rate risk and enhance income.
 Our investment portfolio is comprised of securities available for sale and securities held to maturity.
-Securities available for sale decreased \$4.0 million during the quarter ended March 31, 2024, to \$151.7 million from \$155.7 million at December 31, 2023.
-The decrease was due to principal repayments of \$3.1 million and a decrease in the market value of the AFS portfolio of \$0.9 million.
+Securities available for sale decreased \$4.0 million \$9.3 million during the quarter six months ended March 31, 2024 June 30, 2024, to \$151.7 million \$146.4 million from \$155.7 million at December 31, 2023.
+The decrease was due to Along with principal repayments and changes in fair value, there was an exchange of \$3.1 million and a community development financial institution's senior debt for a preferred equity security in the company's operating subsidiary of \$2.25 million, resulting in a decrease in AFS securities and an increase in equity securities.
+The senior debt to preferred equity exchange resulted in recognition of a \$0.4 million loss, reflected in net losses on investment securities on the market value consolidated statement of operations, and a \$0.168 million reduction of unrealized losses in accumulated other comprehensive loss on the AFS portfolio of \$0.9 million consolidated balance sheet at June 30, 2024.

-Securities held to maturity decreased \$1.3 million to \$89.9 million during the quarter ended March 31, 2024, from \$91.2 million at December 31, 2023, due to principal repayments.
+Securities held to maturity decreased \$1.3 million \$2.6 million to \$89.9 million \$88.6 million during the quarter six-month period ended March 31, 2024 June 30, 2024, from \$91.2 million at December 31, 2023, due to principal repayments.